ByteInnovator1956/Data-Science-Portfolio/01_RealTime-Disaster-Aggregation/disaster_data_pipeline/readme.md

 Real Time disaster aggregation model

 Overview

 This project is an end-to-end AI pipeline that collects, cleans, classifies, and visualizes real-world disaster-related data from multiple global sources.
 It provides a near real-time snapshot of disasters worldwide, helping authorities, NGOs, and analysts track trends and make informed decisions.

-Table of Contents

-Objective

-Data Collection Pipeline

-Data Cleaning & Enrichment

-AI-Based Disaster Classification

-Visualization (Tableau Dashboard)

-Data Flow Summary

-Final Outcome

-Impact

 Objective